Kirill711/SomeProject/README.md

-# SomeFuckingShit
+# SomeProject
-Some fucking diploma code
+Some project code